BigBIueWhale/deep_intent_search/README.md

 ## Per-model options

+- `milkey/Seed-OSS-36B-Instruct:q4_K_M` can be trusted as a judge.
+Supports a "hybrid reasoning" mode where it can be switched between fast instruct-only responses and deep thinking responses.
+This makes it ideal for `OLLAMA_MODEL_HYBRID_REASONING` and `OLLAMA_MODEL_SMARTEST`.
+It has a context limit of \~15k tokens on 32 GB VRAM.

+- `qwen3:32b` is highly recommended for all tasks in this project.
+In its `/no_think` variable, it's a model of average reliability, probably even less reliable than `qwen3:30b-a3b-instruct-2507-q4_K_M`.
+But, since it's a hybrid reasoning model- upon multiple consecurive failures in [semantic_splitter.py](./semantic_splitter.py) we simply turn on thinking mode on the fly!
+Without having to unload and then load a different model into VRAM!

 - `qwen3-vl:32b-instruct`- Recommended for all judgement tasks.
 Seems to have avoided the issue that plagued the non-thinking version of `qwen3:32b`- namely getting confused between sections.
 Definitely seems to find more results than `qwen3:32b` (with thinking), which is incredible!
 Definitely faster too (obviously, because it's non-thinking).
+Has lots of false-positives though.

 - `qwen3-vl:32b-thinking`- Thinks at least twice as much as `qwen3:32b`.
-Definitely smarter, but dangerous due to its high VRAM consumption (all those thinking tokens come dangerously close to the context length).
+Not that great, and dangerous due to its high VRAM consumption (all those thinking tokens come dangerously close to the context length).

-- `qwen3:32b` is highly recommended for all tasks in this project.
-In its `/no_think` variable, it's a model of average reliability, probably even less reliable than `qwen3:30b-a3b-instruct-2507-q4_K_M`.
-But, since it's a hybrid reasoning model- upon multiple consecurive failures in [semantic_splitter.py](./semantic_splitter.py) we simply turn on thinking mode on the fly!
-Without having to unload and then load a different model into VRAM!

 - `JollyLlama/GLM-4-32B-0414-Q4_K_M` was an attempt to find a dense non-thinking model to be an `OLLAMA_MODEL_SPLITTER`, and it's definitely the most capable non-thinking model shown here that can fit on a single consumer GPU.
 Its high multilingual capabilities, and general world knowledge might prove useful.